searls/testing-as-such/part-1-what-is-a-test/the-problem-with-test.md

 Considered more broadly, testing is about generating custom-tailored _feedback_ from software.
 The simplest and most common feedback we seek via tests is, of course, that the software is "working" (a separately loaded term for this usage).
-But, tests can provide other forms of useful feedback, too.
+But tests can provide other forms of useful feedback, too.
 Feedback
 like:

 * Whether the design of the code we're writing makes it easy to set up, invoke,